 It also means that numerous planning applications concerning listed buildings have been allocated to officers without any training in conservation.

-Jaspreet Chana, who has no training in conservation, recently recommended a glass extension at Grade I Bedford Square for approval against the recommendation of conservation officers.
+Mr Camden Officer (whose name has been anonymised) recently recommended a glass extension at Grade I Bedford Square for approval against the recommendation of conservation officers.

 It means the remarkably preserved terraces on Great James Street are to be left empty after two years of advertisement saw no bids for use as their current office use.

-And another applicant at North Crescent concerning a Grade II office building had reported frustrating delays, and Ms Chana had ignored requests for comment from conservationists giving pre-application advice.
+And another applicant at North Crescent concerning a Grade II office building had reported frustrating delays, and Mr Officer had ignored requests for comment from conservationists giving pre-application advice.

 The usual time limit for determining applications is 8 weeks, extending to 13 weeks for unusually complex applications.
 Any extension needs formal approval from the applicant.